 The Disabilities Trust is not a grant giving institution.
 However, if you believe your study is in line with our research programme, we may be able to contribute to a collaborative project.
 Please note that researchers are responsible for all extra costs incurred by the Trust from hosting a research project, such as those arising from arranging cover staff.

-Other research collaborations or projects
+Other research collaborations

 If you have an idea that is consistent with the Disabilities Trust’s research priorities, and have taken into account this initial guidance, please email the Trust’s Research Fellow, Dr Sara da Silva Ramos, to discuss your plans.